Dennō Bōkenki Webdiver: Deletloss

-Development and Production
+Development and production

-Dennō Bōkenki Webdiver is produced by Radix and Nihon Ad Systems, in conjunction with toy maker Takara for the toys.
+Dennō Bōkenki Webdiver is produced by Radix and Nihon Ad Systems, in conjunction with toy maker Takara and SSD Company, Limited for the toys.
 For the anime's 20th anniversary, series director Hiroshi Negishi, general director Shin Matsuo, animator Hideyuki Kachi and MODEROID development manager at Good Smile Company Yoshihiro Takagi shared their thoughts on the development of the series.

 The concept for Webdiver originated from one of Takara's recently released toy: the Plug and Play Karaoke toy eKara.
 As Negishi stated, he was inspired by the toy to create a different premise for the series, saying "Setting is nothing...
 First of all, Takara (now Takara Tomy) sent me a proposal on how to play with toys via Aeon (later We've, now FuRyu).
 I said that time "I want to release a product that uses a 'plug-it' function that works by connecting it to a TV."
 However, as with Borgman, I had the impression that it would be quite difficult to link TV and toys.
 In "Borgman", in order to link it with the toys, we played a high-pitched sound just before the broadcast code as a sound effect during the main story.
 That's why it's so unreasonable to use the plug-in function to link with a video game!
 That was the beginning (laughs).
 But the idea was really interesting.
 I was surprised to see that the controller was a deformed robot toy itself."
 Negishi also said about the concept that "Yes.
-We didn't even have a toy design for the main robot yet, so we just had the general image of a "robot as a game controller."
+We didn't even have a toy design for the main robot yet, so we just had the general image of a "robot as a game controller".
 So I felt like I was given an explanation, including Mr. Kachi of Aeon."
 Hideyuki Kachi also learned about the idea for the series and explained that "At the time, Takara was selling e-kara, a karaoke microphone that you can connect directly to a TV and play with, and there was a trend to release various toys that applied that system.
 There is also a robot toy project among them, can you make an animation using this?
 It was kind of a rough story.
 I had been working on an anime project that used the Internet as a theme, so I guess the starting point was to combine that with that."
 When deciding for the designs on Gladion and the other Web Knights, Kachi answered that "First, of course, Takara-san came up with the original design, and from there, we played catch with the anime side to finalize it.
 The number of Web Knights that appeared wasn't exactly 13 from the beginning, but it was more or less like "that's about it".